ncobase/ncore/extension/README.md

 ### 4. Event Handling

-- Use strongly typed event data
+- Use appropriate event targets based on requirements:
+  - Use default behavior for most cases (message queue if available, otherwise in-memory)
+  - Use `EventTargetQueue` for events that need to reach all system instances
+  - Use `EventTargetMemory` for high-performance, instance-specific events
 - Implement retry for important events
-- Handle panics in event handlers
-- Monitor event metrics
+- Keep event payloads serializable and concise
-- Clean up event handlers
+- Use clear, descriptive event names with namespacing

 ### 5. Resource Management